Connect with others who understand.

 Powered By

 Splenic marginal zone lymphoma (SMZL) is a type of non-Hodgkin lymphoma (NHL).
 About 1 percent to 2 percent of all NHL cases are splenic marginal zone lymphoma.
-This type of cancer is low grade, which means that it grows slowly.
+This type of cancer is considered low-grade, which means that it grows slowly.
 People with SMZL often have good outlooks and may live for many years.
 SMZL doesn’t always need to be treated right away.

 What Is Splenic Marginal Zone Lymphoma?

 Lymphoma is a type of cancer that develops from immune cells called lymphocytes.
-Lymphocytes are cells that help the body fight infection.
-SMZL is a type of marginal zone lymphoma (MZL), which develops from lymphocytes called B cells.
+These cells help the body fight infection.
+SMZL is a type of marginal zone lymphoma (MZL) that develops from lymphocytes called B cells.

 MZL develops in tissues of the lymphatic system, in an area called the marginal zone.
 There are three types of MZL.
 These subtypes are defined by which tissues they are located in: